bachya/cliutils/README.md

 ### Basic Schema

-`Prefs` can load preferences information from either a YAML file (via a filepath) or from an array of preferences.
+`Prefs` can load preferences information from either a YAML file (via a filepath) or from an Array of preferences.
 In either case, the schema is the same; each prompt includes the following:

 * `prompt` (**required**): the string to prompt your user with
 * `default` (*optional*): an optional default to offer